Season 1, Episode 2

-Don continues to conceal his increasingly complicated personal life, even in the face of Roger’s (John Slattery) invitation to open up.
-Meanwhile, Peggy (Elisabeth Moss) pines for the absent Pete – still on his honeymoon – while fending off the advances of several of the men of Sterling Cooper.
+Don continues to conceal his increasingly complicated personal life.
+Peggy pines for the absent Pete while fending off the advances of several of the men of Sterling Cooper.